StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="40" />

-# 4 Values of categorical variables: example of music instruments
+# 4 Values of categorical variables: example of musical instruments
 In linked data analyis it is crucial to understand the data structure; this means that one has to know the occuring **values per variable**.
 This is demonstrated with an example about a music school (Musikschule Konservatorium Zürich MKZ) and the question how many students play the various musical instruments; and what trends exist over time?
 First, all variables of the dataset are listed; for some of them **specific values are selected**, here the music school and the space (entire City of Zurich).
 Second, the measures over the remaining variables are summarized; here the sum of the counts per combination of musical instrument and time is calculated.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>